VasiliBaranov/packing-generation/README.txt

 =================

-This section includes sample codes to do the following: generate initial force-biased algorithm packing, then create a packing with a Lubachevsky-Stillinger protocol, then find the closest jamming density for the LS packing by the LS with gradual densification protocol, then calculate Q6 local and global order for the final packing.
+This section includes sample codes to do the following: generate initial force-biased algorithm packing, then create a packing with a Lubachevsky–Stillinger protocol, then find the closest jamming density for the LS packing by the LS with gradual densification protocol, then calculate Q6 local and global order for the final packing.